dartmouth-cs98/hack-a-thing-21f-1-julian/README.md

 # Hack Technology / Project Attempted

 ## What you built?

-TODO: Short description of what you attempted to build
+For my hack-a-thing, I tried to build __custom shaders__ in Unity!
+Shaders are used to calculate the color of every rendered pixel based on lighting and Materials.

 Include some screenshots.
 [How?](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files)

 ## Who Did What?

-TODO: who worked on what part?
+I worked on this project alone.

 ## What you learned